Healthy Homes Assessment Hospital Hill

 Insulation Hospital Hill

-The insulation of the ceiling and underfloor is required for all rent homes since 1 July 2019.
-All landlords and property managers should make sure that the insulation is up to this new quality.
-In certain situations, the existing ceiling insulation or insulation in the subfloor space may require to be filled with or replaced.
+Underfloor and ceiling insulation is required to all rental houses since July 1, 2019.
+All landlords and property managers must ensure that the insulation is up to the new standard.
+In some cases, existing ceiling insulation or insulation in the sub floor space may require to be filled with or replaced.

-A well-insulated house can help control condensation and reduce the chances of mould and damp, and also makes it easier for the home to hold the heat.
+A properly insulated home can reduce condensation and lower the chance of dampness and mould, and also makes more easy to the home to hold the heat.

 • Zone 1 Zone 1 Auckland & Northland Ceiling R 2.9, underfloor R 1.3